 The Ontario Securities Commission (OSC) has ruled to allow crypto fund manager 3iQ to issue a prospectus for its prospective exchange-traded Bitcoin fund, signaling that Canada’s top securities regulator may be about to approve the launch of the nation’s first Bitcoin ETF.

 The negative sentiment toward stablecoins continued in November with reports like this: Crypto tokens are not real money.
 Libra is under question – Bundestag.“From the point of view of the Federal Government, it will be ensured that stablecoins do not establish themselves as an alternative to state currencies and thus call into question the existing monetary system.”
-The examination of whether the Libra concept initiated by Facebook is lawful with regard to German and European law has not yet been completed.
-The White Paper published by the Libra Association is not an appropriate basis for making a reliable answer to this question.
+The examination of whether Facebook’s Libra concept is lawful with regard to German and European law has not yet been completed.
+The White Paper published by the Libra Association is not an appropriate basis for arriving at a reliable answer to this question.
 It requires a further specification of the business model by the Libra Association and its shareholders.

 Alibaba Denies ‘Partnership’ With Lolli, Highlighting Crypto Industry Pitfalls.
 Coindesk reported that the shopping app Lolli was offering Bitcoin rewards to U.S.-based Alibaba shoppers for Singles Day.
 “Alibaba.com’s contractor is terminating the relationship with the subcontractor who was working with Lolli.
 As a result, Lolli should no longer promote or bring traffic to Alibaba.com.”

 Congresswoman Sylvia Garcia (D-TX) and her colleague Congressman Lance Gooden (R-TX) introduced the Managed Stablecoins are Securities Act of 2019.
 This piece of legislation would protect consumers against certain cryptocurrencies, such as Facebook Libra Project.
 The bill would clarify that “managed stablecoins” are securities under the Security Exchange Act of 1934 and thus regulated by the Security and Exchange Commission.

 According to the report, Elliptic, the leading provider of crypto-asset risk management solutions for crypto businesses and financial institutions, announced transaction monitoring support for XRP, the currency of the Ripple payment network.
-“We began researching XRP more than a year ago and have already identified several hundred XRP accounts linked to illicit activity ranging from thefts to scams and the sale of stolen credit cards,” said Dr. Tom Robinson, Chief Scientist and Co-founder, Elliptic.
+“We began researching XRP more than a year ago and have already identified several hundred XRP accounts linked to illicit activity ranging from thefts to scams and the sale of stolen credit cards,” said Dr. Tom Robinson, Chief Scientist and Co-founder.

 “Our results suggest instead of thousands of investors moving the price of Bitcoin, it’s just one large one,” Griffin said in an interview.
 “Years from now, people will be surprised to learn investors handed over billions to people they didn’t know and who faced little oversight.”

 Tether rejected the claims, with General Counsel Stuart Hoegner arguing that the paper is “foundationally flawed” because it is based on an insufficient data set.
 The research was probably published to back a “parasitic lawsuit,” he added.
 Griffin and Shams’s hypothesis that Bitcoin was manipulated is based partly on the theory that new Tethers are created without the dollars to back them and then used to buy Bitcoin, leading to rising prices.
 For more on this read: Tether Used to Manipulate Price of Bitcoin During 2017 Peak: New Study

 Of course, this suggests that a good time to buy is at recovery.
 Charles Edwards, one of the most active followers of this strategy, tweeted on November 19: “There is ~60% chance of a Bitcoin miner capitulation.
 But the extent of this HR growth plateau has never occurred before in Bitcoin’s history.
-Miners face a tough choice: 1) Mine more & accumulate more 2) Cut back & potentially ‘miss’ a major bull run
+Miners face a tough choice: 1) Mine more & accumulate more 2) Cut back & potentially ‘miss’ a major bull run.”

 In another tweet, he writes: “No idea why anyone would interpret Miner Capitulation as FUD.
 Historically, all occurrences have been excellent buy opportunities.
 The best buys are DURING a capitulation.
 But it’s very hard to time.
-A safe bet to minimise losses, and get huge returns, is to buy on recovery.
+A safe bet to minimize losses, and get huge returns, is to buy on recovery.”

-As a bottom line:
+As a bottom line is…